 Consider Also: The Best Tax Software for 2020 (According to Your Needs)

-Direct taxes are transparent taxes, which means that the person paying the tax knows exactly how much is taken and to which specific agency it goes.
-This makes the taxing agency more accountable to the people whom it taxes, since the taxpayer doesn't have to follow a trail through any third parties.
+Direct taxes are transparent taxes.
+What this means is that the person paying the tax knows exactly how much is taken and to which specific agency it goes.
+Also, the taxing agency is more accountable to the people whom it taxes, since the taxpayer doesn't have to follow a trail through any third parties.

 Direct taxes tend to be more progressive, in that the amounts are scaled to reflect a person's income.
-Someone working at the poverty level, for example, pays a smaller percentage of his income in taxes than a millionaire.
-Indirect taxes such as sales taxes charge everyone the same amount, which eats up a greater percentage of a poor person's income than a rich person's income.
+Someone working at the poverty level, for example, pays a smaller percentage of his income in taxes than someone who is a millionaire.
+However, indirect taxes such as sales taxes charge everyone the same amount, which eats up a greater percentage of a poor person's income than a rich person's income.

 A prominent disadvantage of direct taxes is that they cost more to administer than indirect taxes.
 With an indirect tax, the government need only charge the third party, such as a business in the case of sales taxes.
 A direct income tax, on the other hand, often means charging an entire populace, instead of just a percentage of them.
-That translates to more man hours required to collect the tax, more paperwork to keep track of it and more space (both computer and practical) to house it.
+That translates to more man hours required to collect the tax, more paperwork to keep track of the taxes collected and more space (both computer and practical) to house it.